ORNL/ReSolve/docs/index.rst

 same licensing terms.

-**Please Note:** If you are using Re::Solve with any third party libraries linked in (e.g., KLU), be sure to review the respective license of the package as that license may have more restrictive terms than the Re::Solve license.
+**Please Note:** If you are using Re::Solve with any third party libraries linked in (e.g., SuiteSparse), be sure to review the respective license of the package as that license may have more restrictive terms than the Re::Solve license.

 Copyright © 2023, UT-Battelle, LLC, and Battelle Memorial Institute.